 Many professionals involved with the care and protection of children find it difficult to believe that children 12 years and younger can molest other children.
-Evidence that they can, and do, is found not only in a growing group of studies and journal articles, but in FBI reports15 and newspaper clippings.16
+Evidence that they can, and do, is found not only in a growing group of studies and journal articles, but in FBI reports and newspaper clippings.

 In one recent case, a fourth grader was sexually assaulted by several students in the bathroom of her local public school.
 The incident occurred at a small country school in Vermont which serves just 150 children, from kindergarten through fourth grade.
 The perpetrators of the sexual assault against the little girl were all her age or younger.
 Two 10-year-old boys from the girl's class initiated the attempted rape, and three other boys watched or helped to hold the struggling victim while her attackers tried to penetrate her.
-One of these boys was eight years old and the other two were six years old.17
+One of these boys was eight years old and the other two were six years old.

-This small town incident is just one example of a nationwide increase in reports of sexual offenses by prepubescent children18 that have taken the system by surprise.
+This small town incident is just one example of a nationwide increase in reports of sexual offenses by prepubescent children that have taken the system by surprise.
 Last year, in the state of New York, "juvenile court prosecutors handled 270 cases of sexual crimes involving children 12 years old and younger - more cases than in the 13- to 15-year-old range."
 Commenting on the statistics, Peter Reinharz, supervisor of the sexual crimes prosecution unit, noted that the age drop meant that the unit was dealing with "eight, nine, ten year olds committing rape [and] sodomy."
-The identified victims are usually other children.20 findings on children in Group IV have been published.^{23,4} As a group, they have behavior problems at home, and at school, few outside interests, and almost no friends.
+The identified victims are usually other children.

+Only a few treatment programs have been established for these child perpetrators, but preliminary findings on children in Group IV have been published.23.4 As a group, they have behavior problems at home, and at school, few outside interests, and almost no friends.
 These children lack problem-solving and coping skills and demonstrate little impulse control.
 Often, they are physically and sexually aggressive.
-In preliminary findings on child perpetrators, no one-parents, teachers, or peers-described any member of the group as an average child.21
+In preliminary findings on child perpetrators, no one parents, teachers, or peers - described any member of the group as an average child.